Frederic Growse: Writing

-In 1868 at Mainpuri, Growse produced an article on the Prithviraj Raso, a poem about the 12th-century Hindu Emperor, Prithviraj Chauhan.
+In 1868 at Mainpur, Growse produced an article on the Prithviraj Raso, a poem about the 12th-century Hindu Emperor, Prithviraj Chauhan.

-In 1874, six years after the first local text on the subject was published, the government press at Allahabad published his enlarged version in a book titled Mathura: A District Memoir with illustrations by the Autotype Fine Art Company.
+In 1874, six years after the first local text on the subject was published, the government press at Allahabad published his enlarged version in a book titled Mathura: A District memoir with illustrations by the Autotype Fine Art Company.
 In it he included early Buddhist archeology, and chapters on Hindu sects and the origin of place names.

 In Mathura, he became intrigued by the popularity among its ordinary people of the Ramayana of Tulsidas.
 In 1876 he published his translation into English of the original text by Tulsidas.
 Growse published a revised version in 1880 as a four-volume second edition and published a full version in 1883.
 It was the first illustrated version of the complete English translation of the Ramcharitmanas, which he completed in Bulandshahr.
 He writes in the introduction that the epic Sanskrit Ramayana of Valmiki had been translated into several languages including English, but the more popular Hindi version, a retelling of Rama's life, titled Ramcharitmanas by Tulsidas, previously had not been translated into English.

 In 1884 he published Bulandshahr; or, Sketches of an Indian district; social, historical and architectural.
 His obituary in the journal of the Royal Asiatic Society of Great Britain and Ireland describes this work as "chiefly interesting as showing how he was able to transfer his sympathies from a Hindu to a Musulman population, when the requirements of a bureaucratic regime compelled his removal".